Rankings

 What’s the typical work environment for licensed Art Therapists?

 Working a nine-to-five job, or full-time work ranging between 30 and 40 hours a week, is common for art therapists.
 You may be employed in various settings or establish your practice where you can choose your clients, schedule, and place of work.
+The typical workplaces include medical and psychiatric hospitals, clinics, and other in-patient healthcare settings, schools, and art studios.

 What is the average annual salary of Art Therapists?